kjzieba/Hitchhiking-App/README.md

 # RideShare

-Are you tired from unsuccessfully looking for hitch-hike?
+Are you tired from unsuccessfully looking for hitchhike?
 This web application is for you.
-On RideShare you can look for rides or create your own and share your car on your trip to other!
+On RideShare you can look for rides or create your own and share your car on your trip to others!

 ## Features:
   - Adding your ride for other people to join